kittykatattack/smoothie/README.md

 low frame rates - if that's what you want, you've got it!

-Just for your reference, here's an example of how you might initialize Smoothie with all of its possible options.
+Just for your reference, here's an example of how you might initialize Smoothie with all of its possible options (only the first four are required).
 ```js
 var smoothie = new Smoothie({
   renderingEngine: PIXI,